amylour/FreeFido_v2/README.md

     <img src="documentation/final_views/signup.png">
 </details>

 Users are required to add their Email, Username and Password twice, to ensure the correct one is saved.
 If any field is not filled in appropriately then a display message is used to inform the user with how to procede to complete the form.
 The Sign up and Sign in pages are created with default templates available with the AllAuth package.
+These templates are combined with the power of Bootstraps Crispy Forms pack to give extra control over the forms' appearance.

 **Sign In**